cravey/LPMud-NG/README.md

-# lpmud
+# LPmud-NG
-lpmud 2.4.5 playground to play with Claude Code and GPT codex on a legacy codebase
+lpmud 2.4.5 playground to play with Claude Code and GPT codex on a legacy codebase.

+It's become it's own thing, now.

 ## Project Modernization Summary